API Reference

 resConv()[source]

-This method displays the optimal conventional generator capacity investments including installed capacity and bus locations for each candidate conventional generator.
+This method returns the optimal conventional generator capacity investments including installed capacity and bus locations for each candidate conventional generator.

 Returns: